 Patient Portal Study

 Thank you for taking the time to visit our study page.
 This study is looking at what people think of the resources we have created with patients and professionals, to provide information for people who are starting treatment over the telephone.
-If you are interested in having a look at our resources and giving us your views, you can find out more in our information sheet and take part by filling in our contact form below.
+If you are waiting to start, or have recently started treatment over the phone and are interested in having a look at our resources and giving us your views, you can find out more in our information sheet and take part by filling in our contact form below.

 This animation is designed to tell you everything you need to know about receiving treatment over the phone in one minute.
 Take a look: